-For most targets, the secondary stack grows on demand and is allocated as a chain of blocks in the heap.
-The -D option is not very relevant.
-It only give some control over the size of the allocated blocks (whose size is the minimum of the default secondary stack size value, and the actual size needed for the current allocation request).
+For most targets, the secondary stack grows on demand and is implemented as a chain of blocks in the heap.
+In this case, the default secondary stack size determines the initial size of the secondary stack for each task and the smallest amount the secondary stack can grow by.